nimeshneema/William-Apple-Developer-Platform/README.md

 ## Notes

-The key reasons causing you to feel lack of confidence being:
+Possible key reasons causing you to feel lack of confidence are :

 -   Having a partial conceptual understanding of the crucial pieces in the toolchain.